wernerbaumann2/epaper-weather-and-calendar/README.md

 ## What is this all about?

-When my brother called my and had some questions on microcontrollers and ePaper, I was curious what this is all about.
+When my brother called me and had some questions on microcontrollers and ePaper, I was curious what this is all about.
 He found [Weatherman Dashboard for ESPHome](https://github.com/Madelena/esphome-weatherman-dashboard) on the Internet and wanted to build such an ePaper-Frame.
 And shortly afterwards, me too!

 That is why I started out on this project.
 I had not tinkered a lot with microcontrollers in recent years.
 Because of a very old installation of Arduino on a PC, I started out to install [PlatformIO](https://platformio.org) (a plugin for Visual Studio Code) on my Mac.
 And I ran the famous blink program on a Sparkfun ESP8266 Thing the same evening.